JoeRobich/fd-navigationbar/README.md

 [Releases](https://github.com/JoeRobich/fd-navigationbar/releases/)

 ## History
+**v2.5.1** - Handle ApplyTheme event.
+Updated dropdown rendering to be more themey.
 **v2.5** - Improved dropdown layout.
 Navigate Forward/Backward buttons now have a dropdown of the history.
 **v2.4** - New options when navigating dropdowns with a keyboard (Thanks to PapaDSquat!).
 Updated to work with FD5.
 **v2.3** - Fixes for High DPI.
 Added support for FD Themes.
 Fixed bug with non-en_US locales.